keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 ---
-title: "Embracing Nondeterminism Part II: Proceeding or halting computation"
+title: "Embracing Nondeterminism Part II: Permitting or Halting Computation"
 description: Leveraging the effects of two or more contexts to allow computations to proceed or halt.
 author: Logan McGrath
 comments: true